ClimateCompatibleGrowth/Geo-X/README.md

 - **Country parameters:** `country_parameters.xlsx` includes country- and technology-specific interest rates, heat and electricity costs, and asset lifetimes.
     - Interest rates should be expressed as a decimal (e.g. 5% as 0.05).
     - Asset lifetimes should be in years.
-    - The file contains columns related to hydro; these can be left empty if hydro is not being used.
+    - The file contains columns related to `hydro`; these can be left empty if hydropower is not being used.

 - **Demand parameters:** `demand_parameters.xlsx` includes a list of demand centers.
 For each demand center, its lat-lon location, annual demand, and commodity state for that demand must be specified.